quii/emacs.d/README.md

 ### Windows

-`c-x o` switch window
+`C-x o` switch window
-`c-x 1` delete all over windows (doesn't delete buffers) `c-x 2` split window horizonatlly
+`C-x 1` delete all over windows (doesn't delete buffers) `C-x 2` split window horizonatlly
-`c-x 3` split window vertical
+`C-x 3` split window vertical
-`c-x 0` delete current window`
+`C-x 0` delete current window`

 ### Git

-`m-x magit-status` is synonumous with git status.
+`M-x magit-status` is synonumous with git status.
 Remember you can close all "windows" (different from buffers!) with q.

 You can move the cursor thing to the modified files and hit `tab` to see what changes you've made.
 Within this you can press `s` to stage or `i` to add to `.gitignore`. `k` will discard uncommited changes to a file.